Last Updated on

 Read also how to prepare a trip to India.

-What would I do differently in the next desert safari in Jaisalmer?
+What would I change in the next desert safari in Jaisalmer?

 I think if I took another desert experience, I would still go with a local trek.
-Maybe I would bargain a bit harder to share the transport and cut the costs.
+Maybe I would bargain a bit harder to share the transport and cut the Thar Desert Jeep costs.
+Also, remember, Thar experience is awesome, but there are also many other historical and cultural places in Jaisalmer.
+Don’t miss them.

 Have you been to the Thar Desert?
 What other tips would you share with the first-timers?
-If you are planning to do a desert trek, would you go to the local or organized trek?
-If you have any questions feel free to get in touch 🙂
+Also, would you go to the local or organized trek? 🙂